 After receiving a bouquet of roses for my birthday and finding a bottle of rose water at the grocery store a few days ago, I became inspired to create a recipe for rose truffles.
 In truth, roses are not my favorite flower.
-I find them so cliché.
-Luckily my husband knows this and never gifts me roses.
-But most people don’t know of my favorite flowers so I usually end up with a bunch.
-This was a good thing though because it caused me to end up making these:
+I find them too cliché.
+However, most people don’t know of my favorite flowers so I usually end up with a bunch.
+This was a good thing though because it caused me to end up making these truffles right here.

 This recipe, when broken down, is really not complicated.
 Here are the two important parts: